top of page

 Leashing at a campground is so crucial for not only your dogs safety, but the safety and well-being of environments and ecosystems.

-I find that if I bring their probiotics or salmon sprinkles to put over there food it really helps keep them eating on schedule.
-I use reusable ziplock bags to pack their pre-measured food.
+Pre-measure food while packing.
 If you have a food hider like we do, it is crucial to make sure you pick up any of the food that may attract raccoons or other animals.
 I put an outdoor blanket or rug under their bowls when they eat for easier pick up.

 Sleeping in a tent with dogs is no different than sleeping in bed with them.
 Miya usually sleeps on the air mattress or sleeping pad and Shiloh usually sleeps at the end or off to the side of the bed on her cooling mat.
 It pays off to play music or a podcast as we wind down for the night because it distracts the dogs from hearing the noises from around camp.